- This event has passed.

 What wood is it and why?
 Seeing and understanding wood in a whole new way.

 Three days over the weekend, September 16-18, 2022 (Friday, Saturday 9.00am-4.00pm, Sunday 11:00 – 4:00)

 MYSTIC, CONN – Did you ever look at a piece of wood and wonder what wood it is?
 And why it looks the way it does?
 Were you ever confused about which wood it is: mahogany, walnut, cherry, or poplar?

-This two-day hands-on workshop at the dynamic Mystic Seaport Museum is taught by Randy S. Wilkinson and will answer all these questions and more.
+This three-day hands-on workshop at the dynamic Mystic Seaport Museum is taught by Randy S. Wilkinson and will answer all these questions and more.
 It is designed specifically for curators, collectors, antique dealers, appraisers, and conservators.
 The goal of this workshop is to familiarize the student with the physical properties of wood in order to recognize species specific cell structures.
 No experience is necessary.

-On Saturday, basic wood anatomy will be introduced, including grain, figure, fundamental differences between softwoods and hardwoods, and more.
+Basic wood anatomy will be introduced, including grain, figure, fundamental differences between softwoods and hardwoods, and more.
 The student will learn to identify 19 common woods that are used in American decorative arts using a 10x loupe.

-On Sunday, we will be using the collection of the Mystic Seaport Museum to identifying wood once it is made into an object.
+We will be using the collection of the Mystic Seaport Museum to identifying wood once it is made into an object.
 Students will get the rare opportunity to see some of the great treasures the Mystic Seaport has to offer while learning to identify wood on site.